Aurele-B/Cellects/doc/installation.md

     2. Double-click `Cellects-x.x.x-setup.exe` to start the installation.

-    3. To run Cellects, use desktop or start menu shortcuts.

     !!! info "Windows security warning"
         Windows may warn you that the installer is unsafe (because we are not a registered developer).
         Click **More info** → **Run anyway**.